 The Law Offices of Richard Hanus has the expertise and decades of experience representing corporations and individuals worldwide to accomplish their employment or investment based U.S. immigration goals.
 Whether your U.S. company is seeking to hire a foreign national who recently received their Bachelors Degree pursuant to their F-1 student visa program, or you are foreign national investor seeking to open a business and live in the U.S., U.S. immigration law provides a wide set of options.
-More than any other area of U.S. immigration law, the rules and regulations at play in the corporate immigration realm are the most complex and difficult to navigate and having the right counsel to shepherd and support your effort is critical.
+More than any other area of U.S. immigration law, the rules and regulations at play in the corporate immigration services realm are the most complex and difficult to navigate and having the right counsel to shepherd and support your effort is critical.
 By contacting the Law Offices of Richard Hanus, you will put to use our specialized expertise providing counsel and representation in these areas to help you achieve your immigration goals.

 The Law Offices of Richard Hanus offers representation and counsel in the following temporary nonimmigrant visa arenas: